 Please refer to the Dress Code located in the front of the agenda for specific information.

-Students will be asked to change attire.
-Parents will be called to bring a change of clothes; in the event parents cannot be reached the student will be isolated for the remainder of the day.
+In the event of a dress code infraction, students will be asked to change attire.
+Parents/guardians will be called to bring a change of clothes; if parents/guardians cannot be reached, the student will be isolated for the rest of the day.
 Repeat offenders will face further disciplinary actions.

 CONSEQUENCE: Level 1 (Repeat offenders: Level 2)